These homemade Williams-Sonoma Peppermint Bark pretzels are crazy, addictive delicious. AND, they cost a fraction of the store-bought version.

 tips on making peppermint bark pretzels

-To easily pipe the chocolates, I melt the chocolate first in the microwave and then pour into disposable decorating bags.
+- To easily pipe the chocolates, I melt the chocolate first in the microwave and then pour into disposable decorating bags.
 Disposable decorating bags are inexpensive and a fantastic tool to have around, especially for working with chocolate.
-You can find them in the baking aisle of the craft store.
-You may also substitute a freezer-safe ziploc bag (because the freezer ones are a bit thicker) and use the corner to pipe, although I find the decorating bags much more user-friendly.
+You may also substitute a freezer-safe ziploc bag (because the freezer ones are a bit thicker) and use the corner to pipe.

 Aside from the time it takes for the chocolate to set, homemade Peppermint Bark pretzels take only about 15 minutes to make.
 Any gift this good I can whip out in 15 minutes during the busiest time of the year goes right to the top of my list.